The Vertebrate Research Group aims at the study of evolution, ecology and behaviour of small mammals, bats in particular.

-The Vertebrate Research Group organizes university lectures and courses concerning various aspects of vertebrate life and the staff supervises BSc. and MSc. theses and post-gradual dissertations as part of zoology studies.
+We organize university lectures and courses about various aspects of vertebrate life and supervise BSc, MSc and PhD theses as part of zoology studies.

 Our interests concern the morphology, ecology, behavioural ecology, phylogenetics and systematics of vertebrates, mainly bats, shrews and rodents.
 The multidisciplinary research is based on interconnection of classical ecological (composition and diversity of mammalian assemblages), genetic (phylogenetics and phylogeography) and behavioural approaches.
 A particular attention is given to their ecto- and endoparasites, focusing on co-evolution and co-adaptation with their hosts.
 Long-term changes of species diversity and population abundance are also monitored, with respect to human and environmental impact.

 The study of bats has been established in 1969, when Jiří Gaisler, one of the two founders of modern Czech chiropterology, moved from the Academy of Sciences to the Masaryk University.
 Since that time the vertebrate research has been carried out in close cooperation with the Institute of Vertebrate Biology, AS CR.